michaelshiloh/simpleProcessingClassExample/README.md

   // Here is where we create the objects and populate the
   // array with them
   for (int i=0; i < myCircleArray.length; i++) {
-	  // don't start on the walls or the ball will get stuck myCircleArray[i] = new MovingCircle(random(CIRCLESIZE, width-CIRCLESIZE),
+    // don't start at the edge or the ball will get stuck myCircleArray[i] = new MovingCircle(random(CIRCLESIZE, width-CIRCLESIZE),
                            random(CIRCLESIZE, height-CIRCLESIZE));
   }
 }